delaneyj/datastar/backends/go/site/static/md/reference/plugins_core.md

 Takes the contents of the attribute and runs a BigInt aware JSON parse on it.
 It then merges the contents into the store.
 This can be used anywhere as the store is a global singleton.
 All keys are converted into signals, works with nested objects.

+#### Modifiers

+- `.local` - Save the store to localStorage and load it on page refresh
+- `.session` - Save the store to sessionStorage and load it on page refresh

 ### Ref

 ```html